NoriCode/CPP-BlackJack/readme.md

 I used [Clion](https://www.jetbrains.com/clion/)  and anything that is included to clean my code and optimize some parts.

-Use this programm on your own risk.
+Use this program on your own risk.

 ## The Game